 Close-end line of credit

-These lines of credit come with a fixed term are popular for home improvements.
+These lines of credit come with a fixed term, and are popular for home improvements.
 It’s divided into two periods: A draw and a repayment period.

 - Draw period.
-You can withdraw from your line of credit as needed to cover expenses for a project during this time.
+You can withdraw from your line of credit as needed to cover expenses during this time.
 Typically this lasts around six months to five years and interest may or may not accrue during this time.

 - Repayment period.
 Your lender converts the balance into a term loan, which you repay with fixed monthly repayments toward the principal and interest.
 This also usually lasts six months to five years.